 Taranaki’s 723,610 ha make up approximately 3% of New Zealand’s total land area and the region is home to around 110,000 people.
-The Taranaki Region has two distinct landforms – the volcanic ring plain centred on Mount Taranaki (and Egmont National Park) and the dissected Taranaki hill country, over which some 530 named rivers and streams flow.
-Annual rainfall varies markedly, ranging from less than 1,400 mm in coastal areas to more than 8,000 mm at the summit of Mount Taranaki.
-About 60% of the region is used for high-intensity pastoral farming and 40% is in indigenous forest and shrub land, mostly within Egmont National Park and areas of the inland hill country.
+The Taranaki Region has two distinct landforms – the volcanic ring plain centred on Taranaki Maunga (and Te Papakura o Taranaki) and the dissected Taranaki hill country, over which some 530 named rivers and streams flow.
+Annual rainfall varies markedly, ranging from less than 1,400 mm in coastal areas to more than 8,000 mm at the summit of Taranaki Maunga.
+About 30% of the region is used for intensive dairying (primarily on the ring plain), 30% for sheep and beef grazing (eastern hill country) and 40% is in indigenous forest and shrub land, mostly within Te Papakura o Taranaki and areas of the inland hill country.

 Taranaki’s rivers, lakes and wetlands support a range of freshwater habitats and ecosystems, including a diversity of plants and animals that live within them.
 Many uses of fresh water such as water supply, angling and gathering of food including eels, inanga and watercress depend on healthy habitats and ecosystems.
 Some are home to species that are rare or threatened.